 Early in 2006, Easton and original Cars keyboardist Greg Hawkes joined vocalist Todd Rundgren, bassist Kasim Sulton and drummer Prairie Prince to form The New Cars.
 The group’s first album, “It’s Alive!”, a mix of live and brand new studio cuts, and its 2006 summer concert tour of the United States give fans a fresh dose of his impressive fretwork.

-In addition to the elements already noted, the HD Elliot aston Custom Edition features a TUSQ nut and compensated USQ saddle, white bridge pins and endpin topped with red eye” tortoise dot inlays and subtle aging toner on the top. he HD Elliot Easton Custom Edition may be ordered as a lefthand r right-hand instrument with no additional charge.
+In addition to the custom guitar body elements already noted, the HD Elliot Easton Custom Edition features a TUSQ nut and compensated USQ saddle, white bridge pins and endpin topped with red eye” tortoise dot inlays and subtle aging toner on the top. he HD Elliot Easton Custom Edition may be ordered as a lefthand r right-hand instrument with no additional charge.

-Packed in a vintage Geib-style case, each Martin HD lliot Easton Custom Edition guitar bears an interior label individually igned by Elliot Easton and Martin Chairman C.F.
+Packed in a vintage Geib-style case, each Martin HD Elliot Easton Custom Edition guitar bears an interior label individually signed by Elliot Easton and Martin Chairman C.F.
 Martin V and is numbered in sequence.
 The HD Elliot Easton Custom dition is open ended, and authorized C.F.
 Martin dealers have lready begun accepting orders.
 Participating dealers will be osted on the Martin website.